In this guide, we’ll be doing an illustration of how you can install, configure and use Google Analytics Dashboard on your WordPress website.

 This statistics plugin currently has over 4,000 active installations with a 5-star out of the 5-star rating.
 In order to use Analytics Cat, you need to first install and set it up just like any other WordPress plugin.
 Since it is listed on WordPress.org, you can install it directly from your WordPress dashboard so easily.

 Jetpack is not just a statistics plugin.
-It also offers a lot of features such as security, better social sharing, backups, commenting and more.
+It also offers a lot of features such as website security, better social sharing, website backups, commenting and more.
 Also, unlike other statistics plugins earlier mentioned, it does not just integrate Google Analytics.

 Jetpack has both paid and free versions.
 In its free version, you will be able to have access to stats on WordPress.com.
 This means you will have a report in your dashboard where you can easily view traffic, outbound clicks, referrers, as well as your most viewed content(s).
 You could also view the traffic for individual pages or posts.